Title

 b) The cost associated with the program(s) and funding source(s) for each program;

 Effective Date: This resolution shall take effect immediately upon adoption.
-The reporting schedule shall be as follows: The yearly report from the Cook County Health and Hospital System (CCH), the Cook County Department of Public Health (CCDPH), Cermak Health Services of Cook County (Correctional Health), and Juvenile Temporary Detention Center (Correctional Health) shall be submitted to the Cook County Board by the June Board Meeting Agenda deadline and shall be heard before the Health & Hospitals Committee in July of each year.
-The yearly report from the Cook County Sheriff, the Cook County State’s Attorney, the Cook County Public Defender, and the Office of the Chief Judge of Cook County, shall be submitted to the Cook County Board by the July Board Meeting Agenda deadline and shall be heard before the Health & Hospitals Committee in September of each year.
+The reporting schedule shall be as follows: The yearly reports from the Cook County Health and Hospital System (CCH), the Cook County Sheriff, the Cook County State’s Attorney, the Cook County Public Defender, and the Office of the Chief Judge of Cook County, shall be submitted to the Cook County Board by the May Board Meeting Agenda deadline and shall be heard before the Health & Hospitals Committee in June of each year.